 When you don’t need to register

-You don’t need to register the 3 non waste framework directive exemptions covering the temporary storage of waste but you must follow the limits and conditions set out in those exemptions.
+You don’t need to register the 3 non waste framework directive exemptions covering the temporary storage of waste, but you must follow the limits and conditions they set out.

 Before you register

-You need to read the waste exemptions guidance to:
+You must read the waste exemptions guidance to:

-- decide which waste exemptions apply to your activities
+- decide which waste exemptions apply to your operations

 - check you can meet all the limits and conditions set